Life is slowly returning to normal

 - there are even Weddings again.

-- but we look forward to when we can sing together once more, and meanwhile here is all the music for you to study, plan your liturgy and sing wherever you are able.
+But choirs are still restricted in many places - so we look forward to when we can sing together once more, and meanwhile here is all the music for you to study, plan your liturgy and sing wherever you are able.

-Would you like to know what the psalms sound like?
+Would you like to know what Kate's psalms sound like?
 Here are some examples, and you can hear more sung by our friends at Churches in different countries,

 The Ascension Psalm 46, "God mounts his throne to shouts of joy", sung at Adelaide Cathedral